 MEDICAL LIFE SCIENCES NEWS - In two years, fentanyl went from nonexistent to found in more than 1 in 7 stamp bags.
 This new information "could be used to inform educational campaigns, allocate limited resources and devise prevention strategies," says KATHLEEN CREPPAGE (EPI '18) while EPI's ANTHONY FABIO added that the work "is an important step in developing multi-disciplinary tools to quickly identify current and future sources of new drugs tha...

-Congratulations to Pitt Public Health students ABIGAIL R. CARTUS and C. ELIZABETH SHAABAN, given the awards on November 15, 2017, by the Gender, Sexuality, and Women's Studies program and the Graduate School of Public and International Affairs at Pitt.
-The Young Award honors faculty, staff, and students who work to promote social justice, and recognizes that social activism takes many forms.
+ABIGAIL R. CARTUS (EPI '21) and C. ELIZABETH SHAABAN (EPI '18) were honored by the Gender, Sexuality, and Women's Studies program and the Graduate School of Public and International Affairs at Pitt for cofounding Pitsburgh Lead Action Now, a citizen-led group working for the lead-free drinking water in Pittsburgh.
+The Young Award honors work that promotes social justice, and recognizes that social activism takes many forms.

 Mikaela Kosich, graduate of Harvey Mudd College, discovered epidemiology was an option just two weeks before graduation, but it wasn’t until she returned home to Mays Landing, NJ, and observed first hand gaps in medical care and inequities in health outcomes that she decided to pursue a career in public health epidemiology.
 She is confident her education at Pitt Public Health will provide her with a solid foundation.

 Simeson's interest in public health was first sparked by the documentary The Weight of the Nation .
 Later she was exposed to a course on the AIDS epidemic and initial responses from public health organizations.
 She then applied to nine schools and found a home in Pitt's EPI program.
 “I want to be an infectious disease specialist and conduct research in HIV and STI prevention and treatment,” she says.